REMINDER: We now use Cayuse as our protocol management software.

 Federal law requires institutional review of protocols that involve the use of human subjects for “systematic investigations, including development, testing, and evaluation, designed to develop or contribute to generalizable knowledge.”
 The Code of Federal Regulations Subpart A of 45 CFR 46 established the “Common Rule,” where fourteen agencies of the federal government came together to require that: 1) agencies establish institutional review boards; 2) delineate levels and criteria for protocol review; and 3) ensure in most cases that investigators secure the informed consent of participants before embarking on their projects.
 The Office of Research Integrity in the Department of Health and Human Services (DHHS) has responsibility for oversight of federally-funded human subjects’ research.

-Consistent with the law, Arkansas State University’ maintains an Institutional Review Board (IRB) that has oversight responsibility for campus-wide human subjects’ research, with the primary purpose of ensuring that the rights and welfare of participants are protected.
-IRB Committee Roster 2016-2017
+Consistent with the law, A-State maintains an Institutional Review Board (IRB) that has oversight responsibility for campus-wide human subjects’ research, with the primary purpose of ensuring that the rights and welfare of participants are protected.
+IRB Committee Roster

 Human subjects research is categorized in one of three classifications including full board review, expedited review, exempt status, and student protocols.

-Full Board review is required for all research involving greater than minimal risk to subjects and for research involving any protected subject populations including pregnant women and their fetuses, prisoners, children, elderly, and psychiatric patients.
-Only the full board can reject an application to conduct projects using human subjects.
+Full Board review is required for all research involving greater than minimal risk to subjects and for research involving any protected subject populations including pregnant women and their fetuses, prisoners, and certain other vulnerable populations.
+Only the full board can reject an application to conduct research activities involving human subjects.

 Expedited review is appropriate for research that involves no more than minimal risk or for review of minor changes to previously-approved research projects.
 An expedited review may include the IRB chairperson alone, or one or more experienced reviewers.
 Protocols eligible for expedited review include: